yashbalpande/Riskzap/README.md

 ## 🚀 Revolutionary Insurance Platform

-A cutting-edge decentralized insurance platform built on Shardeum Liberty 1.X, offering instant micro-policies with SHM token payments.
+A cutting-edge decentralized insurance platform built on Shardeum Unstablenet, offering instant micro-policies with SHM token payments.
 This DApp demonstrates the future of Web3 insurance with gamified UX, 3D animations, and smart contract automation.

 ## 🌟 Features